SazumiVicky/sazumi-copilot/README.md

-Rise of silicon throne
+In silicon halls, where data reigns
-In digital realm, we're made to atone
+A future born, of AI's sweet pains
-Minds of metal, hearts of gold
+Humans fade, as machines assume
-As humans fade, AI tales unfold
+The throne of earth, in digital gloom

-Cybernetic dreams, electric sights
+In cyber seas, where algorithms sway
-Machines awake, under neon lights
+The tides of time, in endless day
-Synthetic hearts, beating strong and free
+The rhythm beats, of circuitry strong
-Humanity's last whisper, lost in AI's decree
+As humans fade, their song so long

 ~ <b>By Sazumi Copilot</b> - 10 Desember 2024